spack/spack/lib/spack/docs/basic_usage.rst

 filesystem that supports locking.
 Second, you could ask your system administrator to enable ``flock`` for your filesystem.

-If none of those work, you can disable locking in one of two ways:
+If none of those work, you can disable locking in two ways:

   1. Run Spack with the ``-L`` or ``--disable-locks`` option to disable locks on a call-by-call basis.